petomalina/site/posts/you_build_it_you_run_it.md

 If you've lived close to the DevOps world in the past couple of years, the idea of "You build it, you run it" is not new to you.
 I loved it because it **theoretically solves the challenge of interactivity between users and engineers**.
 If a user has a problem, an engineer now has that problem.
-No more throwing of issues across invisible walls because "it's my job to write, not to scale the application."
+No more throwing of issues across invisible walls because "it's my job to write, yours to operate the application."

 As years passed and I tried to get closer to this vision with the teams I led, I observed a couple of clashes with other principles I wanted to follow.
 As an example, at Kiwi.com, we sell flight tickets.
 A value proposition of an engineer should thus be that we will **sustainably sell more** tickets.